Parents of slain UVA student call for stricter gun laws - NewsBreak

 “We would wait until he comes home, because he was playing football, to put the tree topper on,” Happy Perry said, reflecting on his absence this year.
 “That was a moment for me.
 Because I couldn’t grasp that.”

-Associated Press reporter Sarah Rankin in Richmond, Virginia, contributed to this report.
+Associated Report Sarah Rankin in Richmond, Virginia, contributed to this report.
 Finley reported from Norfolk, Virginia.